George Kittle: 2024 season

-In Week 6 of the 2024 season, Kittle had two touchdowns in the 36–24 win over the Seahawks.
-In Week 8, he had six receptions for 128 yards and a touchdown in the 30–24 win over the Cowboys.
-In Week 14, he had six receptions for 151 yards in the 38–13 win over the Bears.
-Kittle finished the 2024 season with 78 receptions for 1,106 yards and eight touchdowns, which earned him Pro Bowl honors for the sixth time.
-Kittle also registered four games with 100-or-more receiving yards, the most by any tight end in the NFL.
-His receiving yards mark his fourth career and second-consecutive 1,000-yard season.
-His four career 1,000-yard seasons were the third-most in franchise history and tied for the second-most by a tight end in NFL history (Travis Kelce.)
+Kittle finished the 2024 season with 78 receptions for 1,106 yards and eight touchdowns in 15 games and starts.
+He earned Pro Bowl honors for the sixth time.
+Kittle also registered four games with over 100 receiving yards, the most by any tight end in the NFL.
+His receiving yards mark his fourth career and second-consecutive 1,000-yard season, while his four career 1,000-yard seasons were the third-most in franchise history and tied for the second-most by a tight end in NFL history, only behind Travis Kelce.
+He was ranked 31st by his fellow players on the NFL Top 100 Players of 2025.